sagemath/trac_to_gh/Issue 5551.md

 # Issue 5551: Permutation from a pair of standard tableaux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5551

 Original creator: slabbe